aasensio/hazel2/README.md

 passed as a dictionary.
 Then we add a chromosphere and finally call `setup` to finalize the model setup.
 We then change the model parameters of the chromosphere and synthesize the spectrum.
-All the details of the dictionaries to pass and how to generate more complicated atmospheres can be found in :ref:`programmatically`.
+All the details of the dictionaries to pass and how to generate more complicated atmospheres can be found in the documentation.

 ### With configuration file

-Perhaps the easiest way of running Hazel v2.0 is through the human-friendly configuration files described in :ref:`configuration`.
+Perhaps the easiest way of running Hazel v2.0 is through the human-friendly configuration files described in the documentation.

 #### Single pixel mode

 Calculations in single-pixel mode (only one pixel synthesis/inversion) are very easy to do.
-The following code uses a configuration file that can be found in `<https://github.com/aasensio/hazel2/test>`_ which uses `1d` inputs files, whose format is described in :ref:`input`.
+The following code uses a configuration file that can be found in the [examples](https://github.com/aasensio/hazel2/test) which uses `1d` inputs files.
 The following one carries out synthesis: